One of the favorite restoration techniques among managers of remnant prairies is fire.

 Fire was a natural part of the original prairie ecosystem, so it seemed logical to us to use it in the restoration process.
 We did several burns in the first few years after we bought our land, but now we’ve come to the conclusion that it’s not a very good tool for us.

 The biggest concern I have about fire is that it kills most of the insects in the burned areas.
 If the insects are flying, they might be able to fly away, but in most stages of insects’ lives, they can’t fly, so they are trapped when the fire comes.
-When the Indians were burning prairies, there were prairie and savanna areas all around, so the insects could easily repopulate the burned areas.
+When the Indians were burning prairies, there were prairie and savanna areas all around, so the insects could easily repopulate from unburned areas.
 Now most of the prairie is gone – the remnants that are left are like islands in a sea of woodland and cropland.
 So there are no nearby places for the insects to repopulate from.

-People tend to think that plants are the most important part of a prairie, but a prairie habitat includes animals, fungi, and soil organisms as well as plants.
-Insects interact with prairie plants in complicated ways, and are important components of the ecosystem.
+People tend to think that plants are the most important part of a prairie, but a prairie habitat includes insects and other animals, fungi, and soil organisms as well as plants.
+Insects and other organisms interact with prairie plants in complicated ways, and are important components of the ecosystem.
 Some insects are generalists – they live in many different kinds of environments.
 They can probably repopulate prairies fairly easily after a fire.
 But there are other species that depend on these tiny islands of prairie, and can’t live in other environments.
 We don’t know much about these prairie specialists – which species they are, which species we have here, and what their responses to fire might be.

 Another problem with fire is that it doesn’t easily solve the problem of eliminating the invading brush and trees from the prairies.
 Our remnants have been neglected for so long that the trees and brush are too big to be killed by burning.

 Another big problem with fires is that they can only be done when conditions are just right, and when there are enough people to monitor them so they’re safe.
 Since we’re so far from everywhere, it’s difficult for us to find helpers, and especially difficult when we can’t tell them exactly which day to plan for.
-Once we had planned a big burn with 8 or 10 people to help, and that day the DNR put a burning ban in effect for Buffalo County, and we had to cancel everything.
+Once we had planned a big burn with 8 or 10 people organized to help, and that day the DNR put a burning ban in effect for Buffalo County, and we had to cancel everything.
 So we’ve done almost all our burns with just the two of us.

 We’ve burned one of our planted prairies, and two of the remnants, but I don’t think we’ll do more unless it seems necessary.